kh4rit/kharit.blog/_drafts/blogging-for-nerds.md

 ---
-title: Blogging for nerds: Jekyll + GitHub + Emacs
+title: Blogging for nerds --- Jekyll + GitHub + Emacs
 ---

 Don't you like the idea of having you own little platform to share news curated by you?